tsnl/qy/doc/001-Pitch1.md

 method's function using the virtual table.
 Any typing information about arguments and return types is also broadcast to all fields and methods of disjunctands.
 This technique is used for operator overloading too.

+By default, each record instance is allocated in a box and is aliased on assignment.
+To support automatic unboxing for immutable/readonly slots, we need a special flag to indicate when instances are allocated in-line with other instances (or on the stack).
+We still run a destructor when strong refcount goes to 0, return None for any persistent weak references; just don't free the memory occupied by this object directly.
+E.g. call `CAN_DEALLOCATE_PTR` flag.
+Automatic unboxing fails when (1) slot is marked 'mut', or (2) unboxing this slot would result in an infinite-size type.

 Type-specifiers are used to restrict the types of specific values and are checked against user types.
 If a type-specifier is omitted, the compiler infers